odys-z/wordnet-weaver/docsphinx/quickstart.rst

 1. Install Universal Tween Engine Locally
 _________________________________________

+.. attention:: Tween Engine will be dropped in the near future.

 `Universal Tween Engine <https://github.com/AurelienRibon/universal-tween-engine>`_ can be installed to local maven repository.
 The build.gradle has a default task to install into local manven.